State and Local Pork Spending Data Notes

 - The amount listed is the amount sought, not necessarily disbursed.

-- The year listed is the one in which the Dormitory Authority disclosed the grant details.
+- The year listed is either the one in which the Dormitory Authority signed the grant, or the one in which it received notification of the grant.